forestgrape/coronavirus/index.md

 That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
 An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].

-From the above argumentation lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
+<p id="evidence">-----</p>

-The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
+## Evidence for the Dry Form Transmission Model

-- Droplets mostly don't enter the lower respiratory tract.
+<p id="biological-properties">---</p>

-- Small Aerosols can enter the lower respiratory tract.
-But at a size of at least 0.1 μm they are not well deposited (the Sars-Cov-2 diameter is between 50 and 200 nm) and larger aerosols are quite well cleared out [to be confirmed and citation to be added].
+### Evidence from Biological Properties

-- Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells (see section [deposition](#deposition-locations) and less clearance [to be confirmed and citation to be added, work in progress]. <br><br>
+From the [Biology Related to Betacoronaviruses](#biology) lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
+As described in [deposition locations](#deposition-locations) only aerosls and tiny dry particulates enter the lower respiratory tract.
+So the two primary transmission forms are aersol and dry form.
+Since aersols usually are cleared quite well with the mucus suggests that the dry form is most infectious.

 <p id="spread-patterns">---</p>